Envy-Free Division of Land: Introduction

-(c) The cake is an arbitrary R-fat object and the pieces are $2R$-fat, where $R\geq1$ ($p\geq 1/2$). \end{thmintro} \textbf{Value-shape trade-off}: Theorem \ref{thm:2agents} illustrates a multiple-way trade-off between value and shape.
+(c) The land is an arbitrary R-fat object and the usable pieces are $2R$-fat, where $R\geq1$ ($p\geq 1/2$). \end{theorem} \textbf{Value-shape trade-off}: Theorem \ref{thm:2agents} illustrates a multiple-way trade-off between value and shape.
 Consider two agents who want to divide a square land-estate with no envy.
-They have the following options: \begin{itemize} \item By projecting a 1-dimensional division obtained by any classic cake-cutting procedure, they can achieve a proportional allocation (a value of at least $1/2$) with rectangular pieces but with no bound on the aspect ratio --- the pieces might be arbitrarily thin. \item By (a), they can achieve an allocation with square pieces but only partial proportionality --- the proportionality might be as low as $1/4$. \item By (b), they can achieve a proportionality of $1/3$ with 2-fat rectangles, which is a compromise between the previous two options. \item By (c), they can achieve an allocation that is \emph{both} proportional \emph{and} with 2-fat pieces, but the pieces might be non rectangular. \end{itemize} The proportionality constants in Theorem \ref{thm:2agents} are tight in the following sense: it is not possible to guarantee an allocation with a larger proportionality, even if envy is allowed.
+They have the following options: \begin{itemize} \item By projecting a 1-dimensional division obtained by any classic cake-cutting algorithm, they can achieve a proportional allocation (a value of at least $1/2$) with rectangular pieces but with no bound on the aspect ratio --- the pieces might be arbitrarily thin. \item By (a), they can achieve an allocation with square pieces but only partial proportionality --- the proportionality might be as low as $1/4$. \item By (b), they can achieve a proportionality of $1/3$ with 2-fat rectangles, which is a compromise between the previous two options. \item By (c), they can achieve an allocation that is \emph{both} proportional \emph{and} with 2-fat pieces, but the pieces might be non rectangular. \end{itemize}

+The proportionality constants in Theorem \ref{thm:2agents} are tight in the following sense: it is not possible to guarantee an allocation with a larger proportionality, even if envy is allowed.
 This means that envy-freeness is compatible with the largest possible proportionality --- we don't have to compromise on proportionality to prevent envy.

+Moreover, whenever the pieces should be $R$-fat with $R<2$, it might be impossible to guarantee more than $1/4$-proportionality, and whenever the pieces should be $R$-fat with any finite $R$, it might be impossible to guarantee more than $1/3$-proportionality.
+This implies that 2-fat rectangles are a good practical compromise between fatness and fairness: if we require fatter pieces ($R<2$) then the proportionality guarantee drops from $1/3$ to $1/4$, while if we allow thinner pieces ($R>2$) the proportionality remains $1/3$ for all $R<\infty$.

-Our second theorem extends these results to any number of agents. \begin{thmintro} When dividing a cake to $n$ agents, there is a procedure for finding an envy-free and partially-proportional allocation in the following cases:
+The second theorem handles division among any number of agents. \begin{theorem} There exists an envy-free and partially-proportional allocation of land among $n$ agents in the following cases:

-(a) The cake is square and the usable pieces are squares ($p\geq 1/(4 n^{2})$).
+(a) The land is square and the usable pieces are squares ($p> 1/(4 n^{2})$).